Skip to main content

 For error events, the middleware also receives the error instance.

-Middlewares return a boolean value that determines the flow of execution:
+Middlewares return a ctx that will be used as the context in subsequent middlewares and route handlers and a boolean value that determines the flow of execution:

 • true: Continue with the normal execution flow